 In addition to her practice, Ms. Libeu serves on the board of the Orange County chapter of the Association of Business Trial Lawyers, which promotes a dialogue between members of the Orange County bar and the county’s federal and state judges on matters affecting business litigation and the civil justice system.
 Ms. Libeu also sits on the board of the Constitutional Rights Foundation, an education organization dedicated to empowering Orange County youth to be active, responsible citizens.

-- On eve of an international arbitration hearing, obtained nine-figure settlement on behalf of CEO and founder of major social networking app after the majority owner of the company attempted to terminate his employment.
-Obtained preliminary injunction at the outset of the action preventing the CEO from being terminated pending the outcome of the arbitration.
+On the eve of an international arbitration hearing, obtained a nine-figure settlement on behalf of the CEO and founder of a major social networking app after the majority owner of the company attempted to terminate his employment.
+Obtained a preliminary injunction at the outset of the action preventing the CEO from being terminated pending the outcome of the arbitration.

-- Represented a real estate services company in a nationwide class action with alleged damages exceeding $150 million.
-Shortly after securing bifurcation of damages and class membership from liability issues, the case settled for less than $10 million, including less than 20 percent of plaintiffs’ actual attorneys’ fees.
+Represented a real estate services company in a nationwide class action with alleged damages exceeding $150 million.
+Shortly after the securing of bifurcation of damages and class membership from liability issues, the case settled for less than $10 million, including less than 20 percent of plaintiffs’ actual attorneys’ fees.

-- Defended a real estate services company in a complex breach of contract suit brought by the FDIC in its capacity as receiver for a failed financial institution.
+Defended a real estate services company in a complex breach of contract suit brought by the FDIC in its capacity as receiver for a failed financial institution.
 The FDIC alleged damages exceeding $100 million.
-After the defendant in a related case settled with the FDIC for $30 million, reached a favorable $12 million settlement.
+After the defendant in a related case settled with the FDIC for $30 million, a favorable $12 million settlement was reached.

-- Representing a global quick service restaurant corporation against a former executive accused of trade secret misappropriation.
+Representing a global quick-service restaurant corporation against a former executive accused of trade secrets misappropriation.

 - Top 40 Under 40, Daily Journal (2019)